Countdown Until Camp

 Lead Instructor

+She is a Senior Lecturer of Cybersecurity at the University of New Haven.
 She holds a state of Connecticut professional educator certification in secondary education and a Master of Science in Computer Science.
 She taught secondary science in a Connecticut public high school from 2006 to 2014, and has been part of the UNH Computer Science department since 2014.
-She teaches several programming languages at the introductory or intermediate level (taught in seven languages over the years starting with Pascal), operating systems, databases, object oriented programming, and software project management.
+She teaches several programming languages at the introductory or intermediate level (taught in seven languages over the years starting with Pascal), operating systems, databases, object-oriented programming, and software project management.

 Ardiana Sula